Top

 Cons

-You can also use it to monitor you batteries health and prevent overcharging or over-discharging, which can lead to premature battery wear and potential damage.
+Remember to install a battery monitor to keep an eye on your batteries health and prevent overcharging or over-discharging, which can lead to premature battery wear and potential damage.